iadityan/iadityan/README.md

 - 👋 Hi, I’m @iadityan
 - 👀 I’m interested in exploring :)
-- 🌱 I’m currently learning P languages and some none senseshit..
+- 🌱 I’m currently learning P languages and some nonsenseshit..
 - 💞️ I’m looking to collaborate on the things which we can outstand together
-- 📫 How to reach me : Just DM me or on Insta ig
+- 📫 How to reach me : Just DM me on Insta ig
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Those who know me really well they gotta good partner in crime though..